Richie Rich (film): Production

 Harvey Comics had been attempting to develop a film adaptation of Richie Rich since the early 1980s when Ricky Schroder was eyed as a potential candidate for the lead role before financial problems at Harvey saw the project shelved.
-Fred Savage was in talks to star in Richie Rich as a potential project during hiatus from The Wonder Years until stalled development saw the actor aged out of consideration for the role.
+In December 1989, it was reported that producer Joel Silver had acquired the rights to Richie Rich with Fred Savage attached to play the titular role.
+Savage was looking to star in Richie Rich as a potential project during hiatus from The Wonder Years, but stalled development ultimately saw the actor aged out of consideration for the role.
 By 1991, Savage was replaced with Macaulay Culkin.
 In September 1993, it was reported Culkin's father/business manager, Kit Culkin, abused his director-approval privilege rejecting both John G. Avildsen and Joe Johnston and refusing to even attend meetings with director candidates David Mickey Evans, Peter Hewitt and Bryan Spicer.
 Warner Bros. executives became frustrated to the point they ended negotiations with Culkin in search of a new actor.
 A week later, it was reported that attempts were being made to repair the rift between Culkin and Warner Bros.
-The draft when Avildsen was attached would've taken inspiration from The Prince and the Pauper and featured Culkin in a Dual role.
-The following month, when asked about the possibility of Culkin coming back to the film Joel Silver said, "it's over as far as I'm concerned".
+The draft when Avildsen was attached would've taken inspiration from The Prince and the Pauper and featured Culkin in a dual role.
+The following month, when asked about the possibility of Culkin coming back to the film, Silver said, "it's over as far as I'm concerned".
 By December of that year, it was reported that Macaulay Culkin was reattached to Richie Rich with a guaranteed $8 million and $10 million option if a sequel were made on the condition that Kit Culkin relinquish his director-approval privilege.